 Tesla makes it relatively painless to switch to this electric car from a more conventional one with its usable range and the ability to charge quickly and often.
 In our tests the 75D was able to cruise for 235 miles.
 Charge times for the 75D are about seven hours on a Tesla dedicated wall connector, or 12 hours on a generic 240-volt connector.
 Public Superchargers are also available for the occasional topping off and, depending on battery charge level, can add 60 miles of range in 30 minutes or so.
 The cost to charge the battery is about $10 (calculated using the national average electricity cost of 12 cents per kWh).

 The Model S rides comfortably, carves corners with precision, accelerates like a catapult, stops on a dime, and glides in a whisper quiet manner.
 It's no one-trick pony: It's a practical car with two trunks, hatchback versatility and an optional third-row seat.
-All-wheel-drive is an option and its inclusion is denoted by the letter D, which stands for Dual-Motor.
+All-wheel-drive is standard.

 The Tesla rivets your attention from the start.
 Simply touching the flush aluminum door handles causes them to slide outward, welcoming you inside.
 With the car-shaped fob nestled in your pocket or purse, a tap of the brake pedal brings the Model S to life.
 There's no need to start the engine or release the emergency brake.
 You're immediately greeted by the glow of a huge 17-inch video display that dominates the center of the dash and allows you to control everything from the suspension's ride height to Slacker internet radio.
 And as you step onto the throttle, you experience a silent yet potent surge of power that would make drivers of many other sports cars weep with envy.